Ireland Surrogacy & Donor Conference 2022

 The US has the best surrogate screening and matching protocols of any country offering surrogacy.
 However the quality of screening and matching can differ.
 It is vital to understand why this is, how screening processes and match times differ and how intended parent preferences impact this.

 With Ukraine now far too dangerous for surrogacy programs, Georgia remains one of the few countries providing regulated surrogacy options for heterosexual couples, allowing both on the birth certificate.
-This session from a leading Georgian surrogacy and IVF provider explains costs, safety, wait times and what to expect from your provider
+This session explains costs, program types, safety and how the law protects you

 Canada has similar surrogacy rules to the UK, with some important differences.
 There are more surrogates available and Intended parents go on the birth certificate immediately in many provinces.
 However Canada is not for everyone.
 This session talks about the mindset of the typical Canadian surrogate, how they are supported and what to expect as IPs